Integralist Uprising: Premature uprising (March 1938)

 Meanwhile, the government had been attacking the AIB even more.
 Salgado had reorganized the AIB as the Brazilian Cultural Association (Associação Brasileira de Cultura) to accommodate with the 2 December decree, and Integralist symbols, uniform, and rituals quietly disappeared.
 The organization divided into those who wanted to accommodate and operate under the new regime and those who opposed and wished to overthrow it.
 The Council of 40 voted in late January 1938 38–2 to not collaborate with Vargas.

 Proactive authorities, however, foiled the plot, scheduled for 10 March 1938.
 A small group of insurgents attacked the Post Office and Telegraph building, electricity plants, the Mayrink Veiga Radio Station, and the Naval School.
 The Naval School was the most important part of the plan, which would involve the taking of the installations by Integralist sailors which in turn would lead to the capture of Vargas who would have lunch at the base that day.
 There was terrible confusion among rebels.
-Dulles states that "it became complete during the following days when messages for starting and stopped the 'rebellion' were issued in rapid succession."
+Dulles states that "it became complete during the following days when messages for starting and stopping the 'rebellion' were issued in rapid succession."